pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 In parsing phase, definition of CTE will be parsed as a subtree of the outermost select stmt.

 #### Logical Plan
-The parsing phase will generate a AST tree, which will be used to generate `LogicalCTE`.
+The parsing phase will generate an AST tree, which will be used to generate `LogicalCTE`.
 This stage will complete the following steps:
 1. Build logical plans of seed part and recursive part and store their plan id.
 The plans will be stored to a map in stmt ctx.
-2. Do some validation check.
+2. Do some validation checks.

     2.1 mutual recursive(cte1 -> cte2 -> cte1) is not supported.

     2.2 column num of seed part and recursive part are same.

-    2.3 all seed parts should follows recursive parts.
+    2.3 all seed parts should follow recursive parts.

     2.4 recursive query blocks with UNION DISTINCT then UNION ALL are not supported.

     2.5 recursive parts cannot include: `ORDER BY`, `Aggregate Function`, `Window Function`, `DISTINCT`.

-3. Recognize same CTE.
+3. Recognize the same CTE.
 If there are multiple references to the same CTE, `seedPartPlanID` and `recursivePartPlanID` of these references should be same.
    These plans will only be optimized only once.

 We use the following SQL to illustrate: